HFrost0/danmakuC/README.md

 ## Install

-Currently, author only build python 3.9/3.10 whl for macOS11 arm64 and win amd64 platform for version 0.1a0, in these platforms you can use
+Currently, author only build python 3.9/3.10 whl for macOS11 arm64 and Windows amd64 platform for version 0.1a0, in these platforms you can use `pip` to install.

 ```shell
 pip install danmakuC==0.1a0
 ```

+if you are using other platforms, feel free to build from source if you are familiar with c++ extension.

 ## Usage

-Working on more feature including cli and xml conversion...

 ```python
 from danmakuC import proto2ass